jfinocchiaro/jfinocchiaro.github.io/_teaching/S25_randomness.md

 <h3> Grading and late policies </h3>
 Grades will be composed of 3 aspects: problem sets, in-class exams, and participation.
 The assignments and exams will be synced across sections.
-Deadlines are at 11:59pm on Friday.
+Deadlines are at 11:59pm on Fridays.

 <h4> Homework </h4>
 Problem sets will be due on Canvas most Fridays (check each problem set on Canvas for possible exceptions). _You must submit at least six problem sets that demonstrate a serious attempt at completion in order to be eligible for a passing grade in the course._ Each problem set will be posted approximately one week before the due date.

-Late submissions will receive no credit except in very unusual circumstances (at the discretion of the instructor).
-However, I will drop your lowest homework grade (such as a zero from a missed assignment) no questions asked.
+__Late submissions will receive no credit except in very unusual circumstances (at the discretion of the instructor).__ However, I will drop your lowest homework grade (such as a zero from a missed assignment) no questions asked.
 The average score on the problem sets will contribute 10% of your course grade.

 Your work on the problem sets will be crucial in developing a mastery of the material.
 Think twice before deciding to skip a problem set or not do it fully, as this will likely negatively impact your performance on exams.

 <h4> In-class exams </h4>
 Three exams will be given before the end of classes (see the schedule for dates).
-The exams will cover material from class, from the problem sets, and from the book.
-You may use your own cheat sheet (single-sided sheet of letter-sized paper of your own notes) during exams.
-No sharing of materials or information is allowed.
+The exams will cover material from class, from the problem sets, and from the book. __You may use your own cheat sheet (single-sided sheet of letter-sized paper of your own notes) during exams.__ No sharing of materials or information is allowed.
 The average of each student's exam scores will contribute 80% of their course grade.
 Brief quizzes may also be given during some class periods, possibly without prior notice.
 The overall quiz score will count as 10% of the course grade.

 There will be no make-up exams or quizzes.
 In order to allow for unexpected events, I will drop each student's lowest quiz score.

 <h4> Participation </h4>
 Showing up to class and without engaging does not count as participating.
-This class is hard for a lot of folks, but engaging with the material and putting in hard work might help round your grade up from, for example, a B to B+, or A- to A. However, I won't round a B+ to A- based on participation.
-Moreover, engaging with the material is the best way to actually learn it (what we're all here for!)
+This class is hard for a lot of folks, but engaging with the material and putting in hard work might help round your grade up from, for example, a B to B+, or A- to A. Moreover, engaging with the material is the best way to actually learn it (what we're all here for!)

 In lieu of a hard participation grade, I ask that you write a one-to-two sentence summary of the class by noon the following day, and ask any questions about concepts you didn't fully understand.
 We will spend the first few minutes of the following class recapping and answering these questions.